goofball564/AnotherDarkSoulsAutosplitter/README.md

 ### Current Limitations

+* If you live in a locale that uses commas as a decimal separator, bounding box splits don't work properly.
+Sorry about that.
+A fix is incoming.

 * This script does not currently fully support versions of Dark Souls Remastered other than current patch

 * It hasn't been tested yet on a legally acquired copy of Prepare to Die Edition (but it most likely works with one).